Truweb-Solutions/python-crud-app/README.md

 2. **Create and Configure the Database**

-Copy past the content of `schema.sql` into mysql workbench and run it
+Copy paste the content of `schema.sql` into mysql workbench and run it

 3. **Set Up Environment Variables**